diveshX/blockchain/README.md

 # Simple Blockchain
 This project is an attempt to implement a basic blockchain.
 This project is an attempt to implement a basic blockchain.
+This project is an attempt to implement a basic blockchain.